Skip Ribbon Commands

 Material contaminated with food products, infectious material, hazardous chemicals, or radioactive materials or empty containers previously containing infectious material, hazardous chemicals, or radioactive materials.

-For recycling specifics and to request recycling bins at satellite facilities, please contact
+For recycling specifics and to request recycling bins at satellite facilities, please contact your facility manager.

 Materials Recycled at NIH and Method of Collection